girardinj/RoR2Randomizer/README.txt

 it should say something like 'Python 3.10.3'

-to open a terminal you can:
+to open a terminal you can either:
 - Win + R
-  type 'CMD'
+  type 'cmd'
   Enter
+or:
 - Win
-  search 'CMD'
+  search 'cmd'

 # Uninstall guide